JiaoXianjun/multi-rtl-sdr-calibration/README.md

 Some codes are copied/modified from rtl-sdr: http://sdr.osmocom.org/trac/wiki/rtl-sdr.

-My initial purpose is performing in-fly calibration for multiple dongles to let them work together coherently.
+My initial purpose is performing in-fly calibration for multiple dongles according to some pre-known signals (GSM, ADS-B?) to let them work together coherently.

+An ideal scheme may be that we should generate a very narrow band and very week signal in (or just located at the edge of) target working band of dongles, and perform the software in-fly calibration in background (or driver level).
+This would be user friendly.

+I know it is far from final state currently, and many things are not clear yet (See TODO).

-Please join me if you also think this is a good idea.
+But please join me if you also think this is a good idea.
 Please see TODO firstly.

 Build
 =======================